Seven tips for grooming your dog at home

 4. Check your dog’s skin as you groom

 Allergic skin diseases are common in dogs, causing itchiness and making them scratch, chew or lick their skin.
-In addition to making your pet miserable, external parasites like fleas, ticks, lice and mites can transfer diseases or other parasites like the tapeworm.
+In addition to making your pet miserable, external parasites like fleas, ticks, lice and mites can transfer diseases or other parasites like tapeworm.

 Make a habit of checking your dog’s skin every time you groom them.
 Start by running your fingers through your dog’s coat, feeling its skin for unusual lumps or bumps.
 You can investigate further by parting the coat to examine the skin more closely for sores, redness, rashes, bald spots and evidence of parasitic infestations.